justin-mbca/enterprise-ai-workflows/ARCHITECTURE.md

    - Built-in drift detection and anomaly monitoring
    - Statistical gates prevent bad data from propagating
    - Proactive validation catches issues before users do
-   - Demonstrates interpretability and safety mindset (aligned with Anthropic values)
+   - Demonstrates interpretability and safety-minded engineering approach

 5. **"I can learn new tools quickly"**
    - Proof: I built this architecture by understanding documentation